 Fortunately, there has been a little movement towards reducing the excessive hysteria that the media generates about mass shootings.
 Mother Jones documented several media efforts to reduce reporting that leads to copycat shootings and the FBI is also working on it.
 Schools should also do their part to get students and faculty to worry more about huge threats like suicide, alcohol, and car accidents and less about the miniscule threat of campus shooters.
 In fact, getting everyone on campus to watch dramatic videos of fictional mass shooter situations could make risks worse by making the idea salient to someone unstable.
 Past videos of mass shooters have inspired perpetrators to plan attacks and active-shooter preparedness videos could help unstable plotters think about how to defeat the countermeasures presented in the videos.

 Besides, the kind of countermeasures the videos recommend for unarmed faculty and student are pathetically weak in response to an active shooter and because the businesses who make the videos really want to sell defense equipment and services, they don’t have much incentive to make you feel safe.
 There just isn’t much the average person can do to in defense against a determined killer with guns.
-It takes a lot of training to be able to use a weapon effectively (as the Daily Show humorously illustrated), so even if we gave guns to all our students, most wouldn’t be able to do much to stop a suicidal killer even then.
-But we don’t live in fear of lightning strikes, and there isn’t any more reason to fear university mass shootings .
+It takes a lot of training to be able to use a weapon effectively (as the Daily Show humorously illustrated), so even if we gave guns to all our students, most wouldn’t be able to do much to stop a suicidal killer.
+The kind of suicidal person that becomes a mass shooter cannot be deterred like a normal person.
+But we don’t live in fear of lightning strikes, and there isn’t any more reason to fear mass shootings in schools.
 We should be much more afraid of getting in a car or the drinking in the bar.

 We must be doing something wrong because the number of school shootings keeps going up even though America keeps spending vastly more resources on the issue: